 8. The centre displacement to speech in "3rd person"

-deeper semantic sense becomes an object (an object of speech).
+semantic sense becomes an object (an object of speech).
+The

-The speaker as primary subject understood.
-The mentioned
+speaker as primary subject understood.
+The mentioned subject

-form, that is to say concerns nouns that not are subjects
+that is to say concerns nouns that not are subjects in the

-00, centre - anticentre as basis for the word category of
+centre - anticentre as basis for the word category of pronouns.

 Chomsky talks about "the sovereign

-of the dimension model it would refer to the subject as
+the dimension model it would refer to the subject as the sovereign

 When grammarians in a first step of their analyses describe

-predicate part (VP, verb phrase), the analysis is already
+part (VP, verb phrase), the analysis is already displaced

-displaced to the describing type of sentences.
-"The
+to the describing type of sentences.
+"The sovereign position

-sovereign position of the subject" is perhaps foremost
+of the subject" is perhaps foremost the necessity to

 (Secondarily the mentioned nouns may be replaced by "pro-nouns",

-implicitly understood as subjects as these pronouns are
+understood as subjects as these pronouns are absent in the

-1st and 2nd person in that language have to be pointed out
+person in that language have to be pointed out with pronouns

 10. The first three steps: